BloDev/JShell/README.md

 ## Description
 A mock Bash shell developed in Java within a team of four using the Agile Scrum methodology.

-It incorporates many different Software Design patterns such as the Singleton, Injection, and Composite design pattern.
+It incorporates many different Software Design patterns such as the Singleton, Dependency Injection, and Composite design pattern.

 Object-Oriented principles such as encapsulation, abstraction, inheritance, and polymorphism were used during the development process to ensure reusable and maintainable code.
 More specifically, Object-Oriented guidelines such as the Single Responsibility and Liskov Substitution principle were followed.